 Please note that when using this tool, data from you may also be stored and processed outside the EU.
 Most third countries (including the USA) are not considered secure under current European data protection law.
 Data to insecure third countries may therefore not simply be transferred, stored and processed there unless there are appropriate safeguards (such as EU standard contractual clauses) with the non-European service provider.

 In addition to consent, we have a legitimate interest in analysing the behaviour of our website visitors with the help of the Google Tag Manager and thus, above all, in improving our offer both technically and economically (Art.
 6 para.
-1 lit. f GDPR - Legitimate Interests).
+1 lit. f DSGVO - Legitimate Interests).
 We only use the Google Tag Manager if you have given your consent.

 We would like to point out that according to the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
 Data processing is essentially carried out by Google, which may result in data being linked to data from other Google services with which you have a user account.

-16. Google Remarketing
+20 Google Remarketing

 This website uses the functions of Google Analytics Remarketing.
 The provider is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

 products.
-Insofar as a corresponding consent has been requested, processing shall be carried out exclusively on the basis of Art.
+Insofar as a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
-1 letter a GDPR; consent may be revoked at any time.
+1 lit. a DSGVO; the consent can be revoked at any time.

-17. Social media presence - Data processing through social networks
+21. data processing through social networks

-If you are logged in to your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
-However, your personal data may be collected even if you are not logged in or do not have an account with the respective social media portal.
-In this case, this data is collected, for example, via cookies that are stored on your end device or by recording your IP address.
+If you are logged into your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
+However, your personal data may also be collected under certain circumstances if you are not logged in or do not have an account with the respective social media portal.
+In this case, this data collection takes place, for example, via cookies that are stored on your end device or by recording your IP address.

-Responsible and assertion of rights
+Person responsible and assertion of rights

 Social networks in detail